vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/other.md

 ???+ note

-    - If user decides to migrate elements and there already exist a `connections.json`, it will be overwritten.
     - `mp-build` and `mp-init` do not remove `config.json` from `.gitignore`, so users who want to share the project's `config.json` file must remove it manually.
+    - If `connections.json` exists, the user will not be prompoted.